CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/01-course-tools.md

 We will be delving into GitHub's functionality in the next few weeks, but first you will need to sign up for an account.
 You can sign up for an account here [https://github.com/join](https://github.com/join).
 GitHub provides additional documentation on [signing up for an account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
 In terms of selecting a username, I would recommend choosing something that you plan to use professionally.

-<div class="notice--info">⚡️ <del>As of Wednesday January 17 at 5pm, GitHub Education is not working correctly, so we cannot currently signup for the benefits.
-I'm hoping GitHub gets this fixed ASAP and there's currently a discussion thread about the issues here <a href="https://github.com/orgs/community/discussions/88611">https://github.com/orgs/community/discussions/88611</a> that you can also check.
-If it's been a few hours, I would recommend trying again but for now, hold off until this is fixed.</del> Now been fixed 🥳!</div>
+<div class="notice--info">⚡️ If you have issues signing up for the GitHub Education Benefits, please contact the Instructor for assistance.
+You do not need to apply for GitHub Educational Benefits, if you do not plan </div>

 Once you have an account, you will also need to sign up for the GitHub Education Global Campus account [https://education.github.com/benefits](https://education.github.com/benefits).
 You can find step-by-step instructions on how to sign up here [https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student), but you will need to use your `@illinois.edu` email and show proof of your student status (either ID or academic record).

 Getting approved might take a few days, but once you are approved, you will be able to not only create private repositories for free (we will get into what repositories are soon), but also use GitHub's AI coding tool called Co-Pilot.

 Both GitHub and Co-Pilot are owned by Microsoft, which acquired the platform in 2018 for 7.5 Billion dollars[^1], and the platform has become the de facto platform for hosting code, with the platform recently announcing that they had over 100 million of users.[^2]